Workflow Requests and Approvals - Hitachi ID Privileged Access Manager

 The workflow process is illustrated by the following series of steps:

-- User UA signs in and requests that the then-current password to
+- User UA signs in and requests that access to

 privileged account PA on system S be made available to user UB at